'Overwhelmed' officer saw ship grounded

 When he was made aware, he did not alert the ship master, who was resting.

-According to the report, the officer "did not want to disturb" the master - who he had relived of duty - as he "was ambitious for promotion and confident he could reposition the vessel himself".
+According to the report, the officer "did not want to disturb" the master - whom he had relieved of duty - as he "was ambitious for promotion and confident he could reposition the vessel himself".

 However, he "became uncertain of the vessel's position and overwhelmed", investigators concluded.